By Joni Lindquist

 I can tell you from personal experience that if you work and no one is home during the day, doggy day camp is a wonderful thing for both you and your dog.
 My dog comes home tired after day camp, and she is calmer and sleeps better at night.
 However, it’s costly at $15 – $20 per day.
 Do this a couple times a week and you’re out of pocket over $2,500 per year for this service.
 Others may hire dog walkers but this too can be expensive – over $3,500 per year.

 I think my furry friend is worth every penny – and she is always a line item on my annual spending plan.
 I wouldn’t live without a dog!
 The benefits are priceless!
-For more information, visit our website at makinglifecount.com or contact Joni Lindquist – firstname.lastname@example.org, (913) 345-1881.
+For more information about your financial planning, schedule a meeting by clicking below, contact Joni Lindquist –email@example.com, or call (913) 345-1881.